Plain English Summary

-The ANDREA-LD study aims to recruit 310 patients (aged ≥ 18) and their carers from across South Wales and various locations in England from learning disabilities registers.
+Patients aged 18 and over and their carers from across South Wales and various locations in England from learning disabilities registers

 What does the study involve?

-Participants will meet with the research team 5 times over the course of 12 months to complete assessments.
-During the trial, those in the intervention arm will proceed through 4 monthly approximately 25% reduction stages within a 6 month period (although blinded, the GP has discretion to delay progression to the next step).
-The control group will maintain baseline treatment.
-Treatment achieved at 6 months will be maintained for a further 3 months under blind conditions.
-At 9 months, the blinding will be broken for clinicians and participants and medication changes monitored over the 12 month period from baseline.
+Participants are randomly allocated to the intervention group or the control group.
+Participants meet with the research team five times over the course of 12 months to complete assessments.
+During the study, those in the intervention group proceed through four monthly approximately 25% reduction stages within a 6-month period (although blinded, the GP has discretion to delay progression to the next step).
+The control group maintain baseline treatment.
+Treatment achieved at 6 months is maintained for a further 3 months under blind conditions.
+At 9 months, the blinding is broken for clinicians and participants and medication changes monitored over the 12-month period.

 What are the possible benefits and risks of participating?

 Taking part in the study may not necessarily bring about immediate benefits but the information gained will help treat people who will take either Haloperidol or Risperidone in the future.
 The main risk is that the patient might start to feel worse if their study medication is reduced.
 GPs receive support in order to know how best to handle any such situations.

 The South East Wales Trials Unit at Cardiff University (UK)